Phineapple18/GhostSpectator_NWPluginAPI/README.md

 Plugin, that lets players change into Ghosts: Tutorials, that are undetectable to an alive player and have no influence on course of the game.

 ## Features
-- Ghosts can teleport to a random alive player by dropping item declared in Config (Lantern by default).
+- Ghosts can teleport to a random alive player by dropping item declared in config (Lantern by default).
 - Ghosts are always visible to each other, Spectators spactating a Ghost and Overwatchers.
-Depending on Config, Ghosts can be visible to Spectators spectating a non-Ghost player and Filmmakers.
+Depending on config, Ghosts can be visible to Spectators spectating a non-Ghost player and Filmmakers.
 - Ghosts can't pick up or use items and interact with objects (partially except shooting targets).
 - Ghosts can pass through most of the doors.
 - Depending on permission, Ghosts can noclip, spawn themselves a shooting target and give themselves a firearm.
+A firearm will be automatically refilled, when emptied.

 ## Required plugins and dependencies (1.0.3):
 - [NWAPIPermissionSystem](https://github.com/CedModV2/NWAPIPermissionSystem/releases/tag/0.0.6) by ced777ric